Central African Republic rebels halt advance, agree to peace talks

 Paris used air strikes to defend Bozize against a rebellion in 2006.
 But French President Francois Hollande turned down a request for more help, saying the days of intervening in other countries' affairs were over.

-(Additional reporting by Paul-Marin Ngoupana in Bangui and Jon Herskovitz in Johannesburg; Writing by Richard Valdmanis; Editing by Andrew Heavens and Janet Lawrence)
+(Additional reporting by Paul-Marin Ngoupana in Bangui and Jon Herskovitz in Johannesburg; Writing by Richard Valdmanis; Editing by Andrew Heavens)